oroinc/documentation/book/navigation.rst

 Organize the Navigation Trees
 -----------------------------

-The next step is to compose a tree off of the menu items that you created before.
-Theses trees are build under the ``tree`` key:
+The next step is to compose a tree of the menu items that you created before.
+These trees are build under the ``tree`` key:

 .. code-block:: yaml